Australia-Indonesia Institute Board Members

-Ms Santoso is a senior associate at Nicholas George Lawyers and the former President of the NSW chapter of the Australia Indonesia Business Council.
-She is an Australian qualified lawyer and Public Notary.
-Ms Santoso has Indonesian-Australian heritage, is fluent in Indonesian and has worked in law firms in Sydney and Jakarta.
-She has extensive connections to the Indonesian business community in Sydney, including the Consulate General of the Republic of Indonesia, Indonesian property developers, Australian businesses with interests in Indonesia and many Indonesians living in Australia.
+Ms Santoso, a senior lawyer at Nicholas George Lawyers, brings a wealth of experience to support the objectives of the Institute.
+Ms Santoso is currently Chair of the Australia Indonesia Business Council (NSW) and also serves on the board of the Australian Consortium for ‘In-Country’ Indonesian Studies.
+She was the Vice-President of the Australia-Indonesia Association and founding Chair of the Balai Bahasa dan Budaya Indonesia (NSW).
+A qualified lawyer and Public Notary, Ms Santoso possesses a unique blend of legal expertise and cultural fluency.
+With Indonesian-Australian heritage, she is proficient in Indonesian and has practiced law in both Sydney and Jakarta.
+Ms Santoso boasts extensive connections within the Indonesian business community in Sydney, spanning relationships with the Consulate General of the Republic of Indonesia, Indonesian property developers, Australian businesses with interests in Indonesia and a diverse network of Indonesians residing in Australia.

-Ms Williams holds a Masters of Applied Anthropology and Participatory Development from The Australian National University, and an Honours degree in Indonesian Studies from The University of Sydney.
-She regularly volunteers as an 'Asian Literacy Ambassador' with the Asia Education Foundation, a mentor with the Australia-Indonesia Youth Association, and is an alumni of the Australia-Indonesia Youth Exchange Program.
+Dr Williams holds a PhD and a Masters of Applied Anthropology and Participatory Development from The Australian National University, and an Honours degree in Indonesian Studies from The University of Sydney.
+She is a panel member on the selection committees of DFAT's Australia Awards Indonesia and The New Colombo Plan, a mentor to the Australia-Indonesia Youth Association, and is an alumnus of the Australia-Indonesia Youth Exchange Program.
+In 2022 Dr Williams was awarded ANU’s Sir Raymond Firth Research Prize and in 2021 ANU’s Ruth Daroesman Graduate Study Grant, in recognition of her research on the Australia-Indonesia relationship.
+She regularly publishes and

 Professor Nicholas Anstey